harism/android-pagecurl/README.md

 are within curl, and if x -coordinate is less than -PI*radius they are completely rotated.
 And scan line algorithm for splitting lines within curled area is more simple as scan lines are always vertical.
 Not to forget curling happens around y -axis (0, radius) as cylinder center is positioned at x=0.
-Once again, using a piece of paper works much more as a proper explanation than words, mine at least, can tell.<br/>
+And after we translate these vertices back to original position we have a curl which direction heads to direction vector and it's center is located at given curl position.<br/>
 <br/>
-Happy curling :)
+But, once again, using a piece of paper works much more as a proper explanation than words, mine at least, can tell.
+And maybe gives some idea how to make better/more realistic implementation.
+Happy page flipping  :)